 But now that Howard shared a body with Buddy, he could viscerally feel the very belly from which such candy would one day be cut with a butcher’s knife—along with all the rest of him—his hips and shoulders for ham; loin for chops, roasts, and steaks; ribs for short and spare; hocks and trotters for stewing, his ears for pork rinds, and various leftover pieces emulsified into meat batter for bologna and hot dogs; fat, organs, blood and guts for sausage.

-When Melvin was fourteen, he started bringing a girlfriend around home to visit early spring.
+When Melvin was fourteen, he started bringing a girlfriend around home to visit in early spring.
 A slender thing with long wispy hair and sharp, incisive eyes.
 Her name was Lindsey.
 She didn’t eat meat either.
 The two of them used to sit there together during Sunday dinners eating their side dishes while Toby, across the table, exaggerated his delight in his hefty meat servings, just to annoy them.
 Sometimes Beverely scolded him for this, other times she frowned and said nothing.
 To his credit, Melvin seldom paid any mind, though this had the unfortunate effect of irking Toby all the more.

 If Melvin had been pushy about his views, perhaps this would have been understandable, but the boy had a sensitive and reserved nature; making verbal protests only when he felt his view might not be obvious within given circumstances.
 His main way of demonstrating his sentiments was by refusing to participate in any rough-handling.
 When he helped around the farm it was of a nurturing manner—caring for newborn piglets and assisting veterinarians during on-site visits with duties such as administering medications and treating wounds.